 - You are responsible to ensure that all contributions that you make to any employer sponsored retirement programs outside of Pace University are accounted for when computing your maximum allowable contributions under IRS statutory limitations.

-- Once you join the retirement plan, your contributions will continue and roll-over from year to year as long as you are teaching.
+- Once you join the retirement plan, your contributions will continue and roll-over from year to year.

 - You decide how to allocate the investment of your contributions.
 Any changes to your investment strategies can be addressed directly with your investment carrier(s).